 Before starting the process of transitioning careers, I wrote code on and off.
 The first time I wrote code was my freshman year of college as part of the intro to engineering class.
 We used MATLAB to model physics concepts.
 That year, I saw for-loops, while-loops, variable declarations, and arrays for the first time.
 The experiencing of writing and debugging MATLAB code was fluid.
 The next year, I took a C++ class.
 The class was not as smooth as writing MATLAB code.
 We completed our assignments by connecting to a remote server and interacting with code through a terminal.
 Writing code and fixing code felt disconnected.
 Debugging C++ was harder than debugging MATLAB, and some concepts were harder to grasp.
 The final project was to build a contact application using linked lists.
 While I was able to get something working, I didn't use C++ after that.
 The thing I coded was a VB script to automate highlighting words in a document.

 In late 2017, I considered getting back to code.
-The reasons were simple: instead of spending three years learning hardware design, what I had done was to maintain a spreadsheet, wrote a requirements documents, and observed the company I worked for start to collapse - GE stock value went from ~$30 to less than $10 by the time I left.
+The reasons were simple: instead of spending three years learning hardware design, what I had done was to maintain a spreadsheet, wrote a requirements documents, and observed the company I worked for collapsing (for those financially inclined, GE stock value went from ~$30 to less than $10 by the time I left)

 I looked into alternatives careers to switch into, and software development felt right to explore.
 I chose Python as a language because setting up a development environment for it was easy.
 I spent time practicing the basics in my free time at work and at home.
 Learning Python felt smooth.
 I caught errors before I ran the code because the editor would show them to me.
 I felt productive, and I saw that I was making progress.
 I wanted to level up, so I turned to some online resources to continue learning.